 If you want to set up "Hey Siri" right away, you would just walk through the on-screen steps to do so.
 You'll have to say out loud five things to Siri so it can learn your voice and how you enunciate words and phrases.

 If you don't want to set it up right away, you could choose "Set Up 'Hey Siri' Later," which I'll quickly run over in the next section.
+Also, if you ever disable Siri after doing this, you'll have to perform the steps in the next section to re-enable it.

 After turning on "Hey Siri," you'll be prompted to set it up so that Siri will recognize your voice and how you speak through enunciation, accent, articulation, and other speech characteristics.
 This is exactly like the set up mentioned above.
 Once finished, tap on "Done" to start using "Hey Siri" right away.